NathanielLee896/fa21-cse110-lab4/expose/javascript/part2.md

   The difference between the == and === operators is that for the == operator, it converts the types of the variable values to the same type before comparing the two values.
 On the other hand for the === operator, it does not change the types of the variable values and only returns true if not only the values are the same but also the type.

+17. If the function above is called with the following parameters modifyArray([1,2,3], doSomething), what will be the result?
+Briefly walk through how you arrived at that result.
+(This should be in your part2.md).
+Here we are passing in a function as a parameter, however we can also return a function from another function just as easily, you're encouraged to play around with callbacks as they are used heavily in frontend JS development.
+  18.